buy-quality-business-directory-database

 • Premium pricing that may be prohibitive for smaller businesses

-• Minimum contract commitments required
+• Minimum contract commitments typically required

 I’ve personally used ZoomInfo for several sales campaigns and was consistently impressed by the contact accuracy—especially compared to some cheaper alternatives I’d tried previously.
 Their direct dial phone numbers were particularly valuable, helping our sales team bypass gatekeepers and connect directly with decision-makers.
+The ROI became clear within the first quarter.

 2. Data.com (Salesforce Data Studio)